 This program will be held at Schoolcraft College department of continuing education for the 2021-2022 school year*.
 The goal of this program is to transform your life through submerging in yoga practices, in a community of practitioners.
 This program has a strong emphasis on uniting the ancient yogic anatomical sciences of subtle energy awareness, with modern western knowledge of musculoskeletal anatomy.
 Yoga as a full mind-body-soul system with meditation as the spiritual heart of the tradition is shared in this 200 hour course.

 (*Curretnly we aim to be in person, subject to state and Schoolcraft rules and regulations involving the Covid-19 pandemic.)

 WHAT PARTICIPANTS WILL EMERGE WITH

 Participants who complete this course will be empowered to speak and demonstrate as professionals—combining western anatomical knowledge with eastern mystical understandings verified by centuries of lived experience, healing, and overall wellbeing.
 Graduates will have a well-rounded understanding of Yoga, its history, and its continuing importance in modern living today.
 Participants primarily seeking to advance their personal yoga experience will gain greater awareness of lifestyle choices that can enhance their practice.
-Such will include Mindfulness Meditation and modern research, Ayurvedic/yogic recommendations on diet, daily routine, and self-oilation, as well as tips about clothing, sexuality, relationships, and overall self-care.
+Such will include Mindfulness Meditation and modern research, Ayurvedic/yogic recommendations on diet, daily routine, and self-oilation, as well as tips about clothing, relationships, and overall self-care.

 MINIMUM OVERALL CONTENT HOURS